mrshmllow/wire/doc/tutorial/overview.md

 In this tutorial we will create and deploy a Wire Hive.
-Along the way we will encounter [npins](https://github.com/andir/npins), simple NixOS configurations, and create deployment keys.
+Along the way we will encounter [npins](https://github.com/andir/npins), simple NixOS configurations, virutal machines, and deployment keys.

 <div class="tip custom-block" style="padding-top: 8px">